-- AquaGo comfort / AquaGo comfort plus Set the control panel to "Off". - Remove the access door (refer to "Removing the access door" on page 48).
-2.

-- Open all hot water faucets and wait for cold water.
+- 1. AquaGo comfort / AquaGo comfort plus Set the control panel to "Off". - 2.
+Remove the access door (refer to "Removing the access door" on page 53). - 3.
+Switch OFF the appliance at the POWER switch. - 4.
+Open all hot water faucets and wait for cold water.
 This will ensure that hot water is removed from the appliance before draining. - 5.
-Turn OFF the water supply or switch OFF the water pump. - 6.
-Leave the hot water faucets open in order to depressurize and vent the water system.
+Turn OFF the water supply or switch OFF the water pump.

+6. Leave the hot water faucets open in order to depressurize and vent the water system.